Aziz-Ayadi/Titanic_Disaster_Project/README.md

 ## Model Performance

-The decision tree and random forest models had the best training accuracy and much better than all the other models.
+The decision tree and random forest models had the best training accuracy which means they are the best classifiers for our problem.
 * Decision Tree & Random Forest : training accuracy = 86.64 %
 * KNN & SVM : training accuracy = 82.83 %
 * Logistic Regression : training accuracy = 81.37 %